ViktorParkhomenko/Intrusion-detection-network-security-monitoring-with-Security-Onion/README.md

-●	Alert triage and case creation.
+Alert triage and case creation.
 Dismiss false positives.
 Tools Suricata (alerts), Zeek (metadata), VurusTotal (details about malicious files)

-●	Threat hunting.
-Look for suspicious behavour by go through logs and data that already accumulated in security onion to find problematic events that are not cpovered by alert signatures.
+Threat Hunting: Threat hunting involves proactively searching for suspicious behavior within the logs and data accumulated in Security Onion.
+The goal is to identify problematic events that may not be captured by existing alert signatures.
+By analyzing this data, threat hunters can uncover hidden threats, enhance situational awareness, and respond to potential security incidents before they escalate.

-●	Detection engineering.
-Tuning rules with such tools like Suricata (rules for IDS), Yara (detect malicious files), Sigma (look for IoC on log files).
+Detection Engineering: Detection engineering focuses on refining and tuning rules to improve the accuracy and effectiveness of intrusion detection systems.
+Tools like Suricata are used to create and adjust rules for identifying threats, while Yara is employed to detect malicious files based on specific patterns.
+Additionally, Sigma rules can be implemented to search for indicators of compromise (IoCs) across log files, ensuring a robust defense against evolving threats.